12 jurors about to decide Derek Chauvin's fate after closing arguments

 Wrapping up after focusing on the officer's actions, his training and the medical evidence in the case, Schleicher called on the jurors to convict Chauvin on all counts because "it is not an excuse for the shocking abuse you saw with your own eyes" thanks to a teenage bystander's video of Floyd's detention on the pavement as he drew his last breath on May 25.

 "You can believe your eyes," the prosecutor said.
-"It's what you felt in your gut, it's what you felt in your heart."
+"It's exactly what you knew.
+It's what you felt in your gut.
+It's what you felt in your heart."

+Nelson took his turn and went for more than 2½ hours until Cahill interrupted him and ordered a 30-minute recess for lunch at 2:10 p.m.
+Nelson returned to the podium at 2:44 p.m. and promised "to speed things up."

+He took another 16 minutes to conclude and said that when the jurors review the evidence and the law, "all within a thorough analysis, the state has failed to prove their case beyond a reasonable doubt" and Chauvin should be found not guilty.

 "The use of force is an incredibly difficult analysis," Nelson said.
 "You can't limit it to 9 minutes and 29 seconds, but it started nearly 17 minutes earlier."